sonic-net/DASH/documentation/general/design/dash-high-level-design.md

 ### DASH appliance architecture

 A DASH "appliance" contains multiple (e.g., six) DASH NIC/DPU/Other devices installed as PCIe adaptors in a chassis.
 This chassis provides power and cooling with options for manageability/servicing/supportability (as needed), and other capability through PCIe bus, but no large-scale data path traversal of PCIe is needed.
-Each NIC/DPU runs its own SONiC instance in such a way that it could also potentially operate as a standalone component once programed through the control plane given the chassis power / cooling / management.
+Each NIC/DPU runs its own SONiC instance in such a way that it could also potentially operate as a standalone component once programmed through the control plane given the chassis power / cooling / management.
 The PCIe bus *can* be used to bootstrap/upgrade cards and perform some platform management functions but is not a participant in steady-state datacenter traffic.
 Each DASH NIC/DPU Will run a version of SONiC that runs its own gNMI endpoint for SDN Control.
 This endpoint is reachable in band through the "front-panel" DPU traffic ports via L3 routing.
 In other words, the SDN controller can reach the DPU management endpoints over the ToR-to-DPU fabric links.
 In some cases, DPUs might provide separate management Ethernet ports, or PCIe netdevs which can be used for control purposes, in accordance with deployment and security needs.